Enrichment functions

 and any([body.plain.raw, body.html.inner_text],

-any(beta.ml_nlu_classifier(.).entities, .name == "urgency" and .name == "request")
+any(ml.nlu_classifier(.).entities, .name == "request")

 )